The following information and instructions are intended for on-premises deployments only. SaaS deployments are managed by AppDynamics.

-The topic describes the AppDynamics Events Service, the on-premises data storage facility for unstructured data generated by Application Analytics, Database Visibility, and End User Monitoring deployments.
+The AppDynamics Events Service is the on-premises data storage facility for unstructured data generated by Application Analytics, Database Visibility, and End User Monitoring deployments.

 About the Events Service